gbif/dwc-dp/darwin-core-data-package-guide.md

 6. A DwC-DP table MUST have a `schema` property, with a **table schema** describing the fields and relationships of the table.
 It MUST follow the [Data Resource specification][resource.schema], but MUST be an object representing the schema (and not a string referencing it).
 See [section 3.4](#34-table-schemas) for details.

     {:.alert .alert-info}
-    By verbosely including the `schema`, a descriptor does not rely on externally hosted files (except for the DwC-DP profile) to describe the data it represents.
+    (non-normative) By verbosely including the `schema`, a descriptor does not rely on externally hosted files (except for the DwC-DP profile) to describe the data it represents.

 7. A DwC-DP table MAY have additional properties.
 This includes those defined by the Data Package specification (e.g. `bytes`, `hash`) or custom properties.